ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 draft: false
 ---

-Last updated 5 February 2023.
+Last updated 12 February 2023.

 # The Short Version

 1. You must be 17 years of age or older to be here.
 2. Be civil, polite, and friendly.
 Don't be disrespectful.
 And don't be a troll, either.
 3. Bigotry, sexism, racism, homophobia, transphobia, and fascism will not be tolerated.
-This extends to usernames.
+This extends to usernames, profile pictures, uploaded content, and emojis.
 4. Spamming text, image, video or other kind of media in any kind of method is prohibited and will be handled accordingly.
 5. No Doxing, Stalking, or Deadnaming.
 6. If you feel someone's breaking the rules or you can't handle something w/ them directly, don't make a scene.
 Contact the moderation team instead.